rust-lang/blog.rust-lang.org/content/github-actions-leaking-secrets-when-miri-output-is-cached.md

 GitHub sometimes hides overwritten commits in its UI, making this kind of attack harder to detect.
 CI run logs and overwritten commits are also deleted after a few months.

-When `cargo miri` is invoked, miri needs to retain build-relevant environment variables between runs[^1].
+When `cargo miri` is invoked, Miri needs to retain build-relevant environment variables between runs[^1].
 The current code to do so achieves this by storing [all environment variables to `target/`](https://github.com/rust-lang/miri/blob/165a9c3c96f0f4e6232278e62cb64648215bbc37/cargo-miri/src/util.rs#L40-L42).
 This, of course, persists when `target/` is cached.

 If your environment contained secrets, these can now be accessed by PRs via the cache.

 ## Our fix

-Our [short term fix][miri-fix] for this is to make miri only preserve `CARGO_*` environment variables (excepting `CARGO_*_TOKEN`) and `OUT_DIR`.
-In the longer term, miri and cargo may figure out better ways to inform miri of the relevant list of environment variables.
+Our [short term fix][miri-fix] for this is to make Miri only preserve `CARGO_*` environment variables (excepting `CARGO_*_TOKEN`) and `OUT_DIR`.
+In the longer term, Miri and cargo may figure out better ways to inform Miri of the relevant list of environment variables.
 Note that this patch may not be available on nightly yet.

 We also performed an ecosystem scan of GitHub repositories and identified 1 repository with this issue and 7 repositories that do not appear to be vulnerable but should be cautious anyway.
 We have reached out to those maintainers.